George Douglas of Pittendreich: In the King's minority

 In 1515 George Douglas defended Stirling Castle for Margaret Tudor to try to prevent Regent Albany gaining control of James V, but abandoned the castle.

 He was imprisoned in Edinburgh Castle and then Dalkeith Palace and then Blackness Castle, in the keeping of Patrick Hamilton of Kincavil, in 1517, for fear of the Douglas family kidnapping the king.

 In August 1526, the Earl of Lennox tried to abduct James V from the Palace of Holyroodhouse.
 The Douglases transferred the King to the house of the Archbishop of St Andrews in the Cowgate of Edinburgh, where George Douglas could keep a more secure watch with 40 men.

 When Lennox and Angus joined in battle 2 miles west of Linlithgow on 4 September 1526, George Douglas was sent to bring a force raised in Edinburgh and the young King.
 The King tried to delay George, and at Corstorphine, close to Edinburgh, George raised his voice to James V and threatened him.

 In May 1528, James V escaped from the Douglases, and George's custody, to his mother at Stirling Castle.
 According to Scottish chronicle historians, including Robert Lindsay of Pitscottie, James escaped from Falkland Palace at night.
 In Pitscottie's story, when George Douglas discovered the King had gone, he first rode towards Ballinbreich Castle, but learned from the Earl of Rothes that the king was not there.
 George returned to Falkland, and the Earl of Angus, George and his brother Archibald rode to Stirling.
 They learnt that James had declared them excluded from six miles of his presence.
 Subsequently, the family were forfeited by the Parliament of Scotland, and although James's siege of their castle of Tantallon was unsuccessful, they went into exile in England.

 Working for peace and the English marriage

 Reports of Solway Moss

 A letter written by George Douglas is the earliest source of the story that James V made Oliver Sinclair of Pitcairn commander of his army before the battle of Solway Moss.
 The story was doubted by the modern historian Jamie Cameron who points out that the exile George Douglas had much to gain by fabricating such an incident.
 After the death of James V, George Douglas and his brother the Earl returned to Scotland in January 1543, in the company of a number of Lords taken prisoner at Solway Moss.
 Viscount Lisle, the Lord Warden of the Border, heard that George was welcomed in Scotland, and stayed with Arran till midnight on 15 January 1543 at Holyroodhouse.
-The next day he met David Beaton and they embraced.
+The next day he met Cardinal David Beaton and they embraced.
 Arran declared that the Douglases would be restored to their lands.